Painting Service in Cotuit, MA

 How much cleaning will be required for this surface – do you have children or pets, will the paint be used in a kitchen, and so on?

 Matte and Flat finishes are renowned for their ability to absorb light, making them excellent for hiding imperfections.
 However, due to their lack of shine, they are less suitable for easy cleaning, making them less practical choices for high-traffic, family-friendly, or frequently touched areas.
-These finishes are most suited for ceilings, adult bedrooms, offices, and formal dining rooms.

 High-Gloss or high-shine finishes are the easiest to clean and most durable of all.
 These stain-resistant, ultra-shiny, and light-reflecting paints harden upon drying, so they seal the surface as they coat it.
-High-gloss paint finds its most common applications on cabinetry, doors, and trim work.

 How is paint made?